 (Incomplete: max_output_tokens)

-The short answer is this: most casserole leftovers last 3 to 4 days in the refrigerator if they are cooled promptly and stored at 40 F or below.
-That window applies to most cooked casseroles, including those made with meat, poultry, vegetables, pasta, rice, eggs, milk, or cheese.
+Casseroles are one of the easiest meals to stretch into the next day, but once they cool, the clock starts ticking.
+The short answer to how long do casserole leftovers last in the refrigerator is usually 3 to 4 days, as long as the food was cooled promptly and kept at 40 F or below.
+That simple rule covers most cooked casseroles, including those made with meat, poultry, vegetables, pasta, rice, eggs, milk, or cheese.

-The real answer is slightly more precise.
-The safe life of casserole leftovers depends on how quickly the dish was chilled, how cold the refrigerator is, what ingredients it contains, and whether it was handled cleanly after cooking.
-In practice, how long are casserole leftovers good for is determined as much by storage method as by the recipe itself.
-For official food safety guidance on leftovers, see the FoodSafety.gov cold food storage chart.
+Still, the real answer is a little more nuanced.
+The safe life of casserole leftovers depends on several factors: how quickly the dish was chilled, how cold the refrigerator is, what ingredients are inside, and how carefully the leftovers were handled after cooking.
+In other words, how long casserole leftovers are good for is influenced just as much by storage method as by the recipe itself.

-If you want the simplest rule, use this one: eat refrigerated casserole leftovers within 4 days, and sooner if the casserole was left out too long, contained highly perishable ingredients, or was repeatedly reheated.
+If you want the most practical rule, use this one: eat refrigerated casserole leftovers within 4 days, and sooner if the casserole sat out too long, contained highly perishable ingredients, or was repeatedly reheated.
+For official food safety guidance, the FoodSafety.gov cold food storage chart is a reliable reference.

-What Determines Casserole Refrigerator Shelf Life
+What Determines Casserole Refrigerator Shelf Life?

 A casserole is not a single food category.
-It is a structure made from several ingredients, and each ingredient affects safety and quality.
-The answer to how long do casseroles last in the refrigerator depends on the weakest part of the mixture.
+It is a combination of ingredients, and each one affects safety, texture, and storage time.
+When people ask how long are casserole leftovers good for, the answer often depends on the weakest ingredient in the dish.

-1. The ingredients used
+The ingredients used

 • Poultry